gabriellegall/dbt_netsuite/README.md

 ## Documentation
 - **dbt_prod_doc_serve**: generate & upload the dbt documentation to GitHub hosted pages.
 The web page is updated whenever a push command is executed to the Master branch.

+# Packages
+Two packages are used in this project :

+## dbt_utils
+This package was integrated to produce dynamic models, most notably through the macros dbt_utils.star and dbt_utils.union_relations

+## dbt_artifacts
+This package was integrated to log the Dbt executions effortlessly.
+Those Dbt executions are recorded under the schema **'log'** created for this purpose.
+The dbt_artifacts models are only loaded when the Dbt target is set to 'prod'